1) My story begins the year after the Flood,

 111) Under this symbol, all voices would unite

-To exalt the hidden god that they served.
+To exalt the hidden god they served.

 They would give Lucifer more power to fight